The ultimate long-distance hike in the Peak District has to be the Edale Skyline walk.

 Grid reference SK 186 850

-From the trig point at Win Hill, descend down on to the path and follow this for about 4 km, all the way down a track until you reach Hope Cross.
+From the trig point at Win Hill, descend down on to the path and follow this for about 4 km, past the woods and all the way down a track until you reach Hope Cross.

-On this part of the walk on a clear day, you have beautiful views of the Edale Skyline in front of you.
+On this part of the walk on a clear day, you have beautiful views of the Edale Skyline hills around the Hope Valley in front of you.

 Then it’s time to ascend again via Crookstone Out Moor.
-The path here follows the edge and takes you along to Ringing Roger, where there are a large group of rocks.
+The footpath follows the edge, you can then detour via Ringing Roger, where there are a large group of rocks or cut over the top in between the two cairns.

 Shorten the walk